mozilla/glean/docs/user/debugging/ios.md

 - The `logPings` command doesn't trigger ping submission and you won't see any output until a ping has been submitted.
 You can use the `sendPings` command to force a ping to be sent, but it could be more desirable to trigger the pings submission on their normal schedule.
 For instance, the `baseline` and `events` pings can be triggered by moving the app out of the foreground and the `metrics` ping can be triggered normally if it is overdue for the current calendar day.
 See the [ping documentation](../pings/index.md) for more information on ping scheduling to learn when pings are sent.
 - Enabling debugging features through custom URLs overrides any debugging features set through environment variables.

-### Instrumenting the application for Glean debug functionality
+### Instrumenting the application for Glean SDK debug functionality

 In order to enable the debugging features in a Glean SDK consuming iOS application, it is necessary to add some information to the application's `Info.plist`, and add a line and possibly an override for a function in the `AppDelegate.swift`.